rok4/pytools/README.pypi.md

 PYR2PYR allow to copy a pyramid from a storage to another one.
 It is possible to ignore slab under a provided size.
 Copy is parallelized.
 If MD5 hash are in the pyramid's list file, they are used to check integrity after copy.

 To obtain an example of JSON configuration, call `pyr2pyr --role example`.
 To check a JSON configuration, call `pyr2pyr --role check --conf conf.json`.
-JSON configuratio can be a file or a S3 object(use a path's prefix, for example : `s3://bucket/configuration.json`)
+JSON configuration can be a file or a S3 object(use a path's prefix, for example : `s3://bucket/configuration.json`)

 #### Usage